semantic type checker always returns error

 I was able to verify this on my copy of Kepler 2.0.0 on Mac OS 10.6 running Kepler 2.0.0.
 To reproduce, choose a workflow, and annotate the input and output ports of two connected actors using the same term from one of the ontologies.
 Then look at the type check summary for that channel, and it will indicate that there is an error even though the semantic types display as identical.

-#1 Updated by Sean Riddle over 8 years ago
+#1 Updated by Sean Riddle almost 9 years ago